top of page

 • Install a larger hard drive to increase the amount of virtual space for games.

-• Use a dual, triple or quad monitor system for an advantage over your opponents.
+• Utilize a dual, triple, or quad monitor system to gain an advantage over your opponents.

 2. A Gaming Chair

 Chairs for gaming are similar to office chairs on wheels, with armrests and an adjustable seat.
-Many have cozy features, like built-in speakers or a massage function.
-When deciding on which gaming chair is best for you, make sure it is a high-quality, comfortable choice instead of the most expensive chair in the market.
+Many models feature cozy amenities, such as built-in speakers or a massage function.
+When deciding on which gaming chair is best for you, ensure it is a high-quality, comfortable choice rather than the most expensive one on the market.

 Factors that are important when getting a gaming chair include:

-• Size: A chair designed for a child has a different size than a high-weight capacity chair for an adult.
+• Size: A chair designed for a child has a different size than a chair with a high-weight capacity for an adult.

 • Ergonomics: A chair with lumbar support that adjusts to fit your frame will have the most value to you.